Virtualitics raises $4.4 million to power its Excel for VR

 “If you can visualize the landscape of your data more effectively, you’ll be more likely to pick the right algorithms,” Amori told TechCrunch.

-Amori says the company will likely finish its closed beta in three to five months at which point Visualitics will begin looking to launching on a wider scale.
+Amori says the company will likely finish its closed beta in three to five months, at which point Virtualitics will begin looking to launching on a wider scale.

 0